sebitronik/midi-interface-yamaha-psr-e360/README.md

 * Microscope (recommended)
 * Micro usb cable and adapter for keyboard enclosure
 * Some screws for fixing the Arduino

+# Restrictions:
+* No support for touch dynamics (just key is pressed or or not pressed)
+* Midi in is not supported only midi out

 # How-To
 1. Open the keyboard case (be aware you may lose your warranty)